oskariorg/oskari-docs/md/documentation/backend/thematicmaps/config.md

     }

 Where id value will match the id of a data dimension item in indicator datamodel.
 Other keys affect the order of allowed values for that dimension.
 Sort (if present) will be done first with either DESC or ASC value.
 If default is present the matching allowed value will be moved as the first value in allowed values.
 You can use both, one or none.

+The info-block is sent to the frontend code as is and the url (if provided) is shown as part of the attribution data for selected indicators.

 ### Plugins/adapters